 Many motorists are caught with High Range PCA, often well above 3.00, which is usually enough alcohol in the blood to kill or severely incapacitate them.
 But what is the penalty?
 It is a maximum $3,300 if the driver, who would be almost incapable of standing up, let alone driving safely, would face, with possibly a jail term that is seldom imposed.
 So one has to wonder why a government that claims to be responsible and caring about the safety of motorists allows this situation to occur.

 The truth is that it's all about revenue.
-If the government banned alcohol consumption for drivers - zero-alcohol - along with massive penalties, lifetime bans for drink-driving and jail for drink-drivers, the revenue loss from alcohol sales would be enormous.
-This is why the government will not take measures to prevent motorists driving with alcohol in their blood.
+If the government banned alcohol consumption for drivers - near zero blood alcohol - along with massive penalties, lifetime bans for drink-driving and jail for drink-drivers, the revenue loss from alcohol sales would be enormous.
+This is why the government will not take really effective measures to prevent motorists driving with alcohol in their blood.

 Driving is far more dangerous than flying, so at least the same restrictions on blood-alcohol levels should apply to motorists as they do to pilots.
 Logically, this would prevent a lot of accidents and fatalities caused by motorists who were drunk or even slightly impaired by alcohol.
-However, enforcement of a 0.02 alcohol limit has to be coupled with severe penalties to deter motorists from drinking booze and then driving.
+A maximum blood alcohol level of 0.01 would take into account some alcohol in medical preparations, but certainly not from drinking beer or spirits.
+However, enforcement of a 0.01 alcohol limit has to be coupled with severe penalties to deter motorists from drinking booze and then driving.

 If people are too damn stupid to learn from the first offence that drink-driving is extremely dangerous, especially to other motorists, then they should be prevented from driving for the rest of their lives, because stupidity is incurable.
 People simply do not realise how dangerous driving can be, especially at high speed on undivided roads.
 The above penalties may seem very harsh, but people have to consider whether they would go flying with a drunk pilot or would they consider this to be a massive risk to their safety.

-If virtually nobody would agree to fly with a pilot who has any alcohol in his system, why would any of them support the legality of motorists driving with alcohol in their blood in a far more dangerous environment, such as undivided roads at a speed of 100 kph?
+If virtually no motorists would agree to fly with a pilot who has any alcohol in his system, why would any of them support the legality of motorists driving with alcohol in their blood in a far more dangerous environment, such as undivided roads at a speed of 100 kph?

-So if we are to have safer roads, governments need to stop putting revenue in front of lives and do everything they can to stop people driving under the influence of alcohol and some drugs.
+So if we are to have safer roads, governments need to stop putting revenue in front of lives and do everything they can to stop people driving under the influence of alcohol.
 Drink-driving is a major cause of road accidents and fatalities and something other than lip service and a regime that just imposes monetary penalties for drink-driving needs to be introduced.
-The law should be amended to make it so costly and unpleasant for anybody to drive with alcohol or certain drugs in their system, that this practice would die out completely.
+The law should be amended to make it so costly and unpleasant for anybody to drive with alcohol, that this practice would die out completely.

-What gets me is this crazy attraction for alcohol and drugs.
-Why do people seem to have this mania for getting drunk or stupefied?
+What gets me is this crazy attraction for alcohol.
+Why do people seem to have this mania for getting drunk?
 Is life so bad that they have to bomb their brains out all the time with booze, drugs or anything else?
-We live in Australia, the best nation on Earth and life is so damn good, so I just have a hard time understanding why people find the need to bomb themselves out with alcohol and narcotics - and pay the huge prices that these things cost.
+We live in Australia, the best nation on Earth and life is fantastic, so I just have a hard time understanding why people find the need to stupefy themselves with alcohol and pay the huge price that booze costs.

 In 2021, a schooner of beer at a pub costs around $7.00 or so.
 One cigarette costs about $1.75.
 So somebody who drinks three schooners of beer and smokes 30 cigarettes a day is up for over $70 per day.
 Assuming that this person does this most days, let's say 300 out of 365 days in the year, these habits will cost him over $21,000 in a year.
 Let's say that this guy clears $1,000 per week in wages.
-That $21,000 that he blows on booze and smoking is a whopping 42% of his salary - nearly half on utter crap.
-And heaven knows what this fool would spend on some marijuana or other narcotic.
+That $21,000 that he blows on booze and smoking is a whopping 42% of his salary - nearly half spent on utter crap that he will piss down the toilet and blow out of his damaged lungs.